georgemccrae/capstone-project/README.md

 * [Link to beginning of relevant section of Notebook](https://github.com/danch12/GA_Capstone/blob/master/Data%20Gathering%20and%20Cleaning%20Stage.ipynb?short_path=8abe515#L816)

 There was extensive cleaning of the Billboard data.
-In main, because in order to extract the data of the correct artist from the Spotify API, I had to remove featuring artists.
+The largest issue was that, Spotify's API retrieved a number of results for each search query.
+If the name of the artist was too long it would produce no results, therefore I had to remove featuring artists.
+Further, if the artist had a short name then the Spotify API would often produce data for the wrong artist; so I manually iterated through them to figure out the correct one.
+Luckily, the Python package Fuzzy Wuzzy helped massively.

-There weren't many NA values as the Billboard data was fairly complete, however I had to make sure that the two datasets matched.
+Other than this merging problem, there weren't many NA values as the Billboard data was fairly complete.

-I then removed outliers
+Further, there were some complications in removing outliers as some tracks were classified as double their BPM (Beats Per Minute).
+There was some unavoivable subjectivity in deducing which were outliers.

 Once the data was clean, I engineered some new features, which seemed to be important in predicitng popularity: ‘time since release’, ‘artist familiarity’ and ‘artist longevity’ to significantly improve the predictive power of my model.